BigJohnn/StrawberryBearRobot/README.md

 # StrawberryBearRobot
 It has little to do with strawberry bear; it's simply a name.

-todo:
+TODO:
-chatgpt func
+> Chatgpt func

-vision to control
+> Vision to control

-power solution
+> Power solution

-a better name
+> A better name

-a better look
+> A better look

-a better design
+> A better design

 ...